 1823 - Improvements in Bromley

 This led to the resiting of the two entrances to St. Giles churchyard.
 The original positions are indicated by two arrows pointing toward Church Road in the diagram below.
-Note that the main part of the churchyard did not exist at this time.
+Note that the main part of the churchyard shown in this diagram did not exist at this time.
 It was added at the very end of the nineteenth century.

-1834 - Pratts Bottom to Dunton Green, also changes in FarnboroughThis major change diverted the route for several miles between Pratts Bottom and Dunton Green, to use the new easily graded road that had been built down Polehill.
+1834 - Pratts Bottom to Dunton Green, also changes in FarnboroughThis major change diverted the route for several miles between Pratts Bottom and Dunton Green, to use a new easily graded road that had been built down Polehill.
 The original Old Polehill road was far too steep and twisty for use by large coaches.
+It still exists, although now since the advent of the M25 only usable as a cycle route.
 This change meant that the village of Knockholt no longer benefitted from trade associated with the turnpike, although ironically the new alignment does pass by the later Knockholt station, opened in 1868..

 |The old and new routes from Pratts Bottom||Proposed change in Farnborough|